Mygthbtool/Groupomania-Network/README.md

     DB_HOST=localhost
     DB_DIALECT=mysql

  .
-Create the database using this file: backend/DB-Structure.sql .
-To check the connection to the databse go to backend/sequelize.js.
+Create the database using this file: backend/DB-Structure.sql<br>

-4. To run the frontend:
-. cd Frontend
-. cd cli-version-app
-. npm install
-. npm run serve
  .
+To check the connection to the database go to backend/sequelize.js.

+4. To run the frontend:<br>
+   cd Frontend<br>
+   cd cli-version-app<br>
+   npm install<br>
+   npm run serve<br>
    Then open on your browser : http://localhost:8080/